You can use the links below to jump to a specific section on this page.

 - MBA internships count as elective credit within the MBA major.

-- Students must have completed 6 credit hours of Management, Human Resources or eneral business core requirement courses including Organizational Behavior (MAN 3240).
+- Students must have completed 6 credit hours of Management, HR, or general business core courses including Organizational Behavior (MAN 3240).

 - Management internships count as elective credit within the Management and HR majors.